 Although the Nazis flattened the Jewish Ghetto after a heroic uprising in 1943 there are still traces of Warsaw’s Jewish past, including a remaining piece of the Ghetto wall (ul.
 Sienna 55), a memorial where the loading ramp to Treblinka once stood (Umschlagplatz), as well as one of the largest Jewish cemeteries in Europe.
 The crowning jewel for those with an interest in the city's Jewish past, however, is POLIN Museum of the History of Polish Jews - the biggest financial investment ever made in a cultural venue in Poland's history.
 The results are amazing, and like the Uprising Museum, it's simply a museum you shouldn't leave town without visiting.

 Despite some amazing new projects in recent years, the city’s defining landmark will always remain the fearsome Palace of Culture and Science.
-Looking like something you’d see in Ghostbusters the building towers at just over 231 metres in height, and was until recently the tallest and largest structure in Poland.
+Looking like something you’d see in Ghostbusters the building towers at 237 metres in height, and is the tallest structure in Poland.
 Commissioned by Stalin as a ‘gift from the Soviet people’ the building was completed in 1955 and built using an estimated 40 million bricks.
 The crowning glory of the structure is the viewing platform on the 30th floor, a must see.